pastas/pastas/doc/examples/2_TimeSeries_objects/2_TimeSeries_objects.rst

     import pandas as pd
     import matplotlib.pyplot as plt
     %matplotlib inline

 1. Importing groundwater time series
 ------------------------------------

-Let’s first import some time series so we have some data to play around with.
-We use Pandas read_csv method and obtain a Pandas Series object, pandas data structure to efficiently deal with 1D Time Series data.
+Let's first import some time series so we have some data to play around with.
+We use Pandas read\_csv method and obtain a Pandas Series object, pandas data structure to efficiently deal with 1D Time Series data.
 By default, Pandas adds a wealth of functionalities to a Series object, such as descriptive statistics (e.g. ``series.describe()``) and plotting